-06 Jun What is Net Pay?
+06 Jun Net Pay

 Posted at 06:31h in 0 Comments

-Net pay is the amount of pay that an employee receives after all deductions have been made.
+Definition: Net pay is the amount of pay that an employee receives after all deductions have been made.
 It is the amount that is arrived at after making deductions from the gross pay.
 Net pay is also referred to as take-home pay.

-What does net pay mean?
+What does Net Pay mean?

+Steven Prose is employed by Green Brothers, a trucking company.
+He is paid a gross salary of $52,000.
+Steven receives 26 paychecks a year.
 When Steven receives his first paycheck for the year, he sees that his net pay is only $1,750.
 His paystub tells him that deductions totaling $250 have been made by his employer.
 The deductions are towards Medicare, Social Security, and an advance that he had taken in the previous month.